-When discussing the aids, the rider’s seat, legs and hands act concurrently to create the desired result in the horse.
+When discussing the aids, the dressage rider’s seat, legs and hands act concurrently to create the desired result in the horse.
 That being said, the rider’s seat is the foundation of the aids.
 The rein and leg aids are secondary.
 As stated in the book Advanced Dressage by Anthony Crossley, “the greater the influence of the seat itself in the saddle, the less it will be necessary to inconvenience the horse with the potentially more disturbing actions of reins, legs, bit and spurs.”
 That is why it is so important for the rider to develop a good seat.
 The development of a good seat is dependent on several factors.

 A good seat cannot be depicted graphically as pictures cannot emphasize or illustrate the importance of relaxation and fell.
 Therefore, it is essential for the rider to understand the premise of a good seat physiologically.
 But the actual obtaining of a good seat can only be done through persistent, correct and disciplined riding.
 Forcing a static posture will inevitably result in tension or stiffness, which eliminated the rider’s ability to remain relaxed and supple.
 Just as the force at the end of a lever is magnified, so to is the tension and stiffness of the rider through the reins and saddle.
 The end result of tension in the rider is tension and stiffness in the horse.
 As we look at the training pyramid, we see that relaxation is vital to the development of the horse from the very early stages of training.
 It must be stated then that the development of a good seat is essential not only to the progression of the rider, but also to that of the horse.

-Essentials of a good seat
+Essentials of a Good Dressage Rider’s Seat

 In order to achieve balance, the rider must sit correctly in the lowest part of the saddle without gripping or contracting his muscles.
 His back should remain supple and relaxed so it can adequately absorb the concussion of the horse’s hooves.
 The controlled relaxation of the rider’s back also aids in the rider’s ability to follow the horse’s movement.
 He should establish a three-point seat, where the weight is distributed equally on the two sitting/seat bones.
 The pubic bone should also maintain contact with the saddle.
 The torso should be held upright with the top of the pelvis tipping forward slightly.
 This allows the lumbar spine to have a slight concave curvature.
 This curvature should be natural and unforced.
 It should not be mistaken with the negative hollowing of the back.
 Hollowing the back creates tensions and removes the sitting bones from the saddle, which impedes the rider’s ability to absorb the shock of the horse’s movement.